-Today I want to talk to you about my top 4 recommended medicinal herbs for you and your garden.
-The ones that I have included here are highly useful for all types of situations.
+Today I want to talk to you about my top 4 recommended herbal remedies for you and medicinal herbs that can be grown in your garden.
+The ones that I have included here are herbal plants used for medicine and highly useful for all types of situations.
 These plants address several major health issues that people look to botanical medicine for help.

 The major acute health conditions that these plant address are:

 The first of the conditions that people are always looking for help with is sleep.
 The first medicinal herb I always recommend for sleep is lavender.